steveonlinux/learn_to_code/src/data/vars.md

 - Descriptive
 - Unique

 A common variable naming convention used is called *camelCase*. camelCase separates multiple words in a name by capitalizing the last word of the variable name.
 Another common convention is *snake_case*.
-Where the words in the name are separated by underscores. snake_case is commonly used in Python and is what will be used in this book.
+Where the words in the name are separated by underscores. snake_case is commonly used in Python but both camelCase and snake_case will be used in this book.

 ---